 The Transparency International Armenia mission is to promote good governance in Armenia through reducing corruption and strengthening democracy.

 Policy & Insititutional ChangePolicy Adoption & Amendment

-The purpose of the study was to identify and evaluate free and privileged corruptions risks within state-funded medical care to then develop a set of recommendations to eliminate corruption risks.
+The purpose of the study was to identify and evaluate corruptions risks within state-funded medical care, and then develop a set of recommendations.

-Initial stakeholder mapping was conducted in order to identify the most relevant actors and directories.
-Health sector reports, statistical data and related legislation were analyses.
-Interviews and focus groups were held with key stakeholders.
-63 in-depth interviews were held with patients who had recently received free medical care.
-10 medical organisations which received maximum state funding were selected for the study.
+TI-Armenia conducted initial stakeholder mapping to identify the most relevant actors; selected 10 medical organizations for the study; analysed health sector reports, statistical data and related legislation; and conducted interviews and focus groups with key stakeholders.
+For example, 63 in-depth interviews were held with patients who had recently received free medical care.

-The findings of the research were discussed in the Ministry of Health and with different stakeholders, both the state bodies and CSOs.
-The findings and recommendations were submitted to Ministry of health and to the Government, as well as to the Anti-Corruption Council, which is chaired by the Prime Minister of Armenia.
-The most part of the recommendations were accepted and envisaged in the draft anti-corruption action plan of health sector.
+The report's findings and recommendations were submitted to Ministry of health and the Anti-Corruption Council, which is chaired by the Prime Minister of Armenia.
+Most recommendations were accepted and considered in the draft anti-corruption action plan of the health sector.